Updated: April 11, 2026

 GRR measures revenue retained from existing customers, excluding expansions or upsells.

 GRR only goes down.
-It’s a pure retention measure.
+It is a pure retention measure.

 Benchmarks: